Leaflet: information for the user

 The recommended dose is:

-Adults: 1 or 2 drops in the affected eye(s) every 4 or 5 hours (in severe infections, the instillation frequency may be increased).
-The frequency may be reduced as directed by your doctor.
+Adults: 1 or 2 drops in the affected eye(s) every 4 or 5 hours (in severe infections, the frequency of instillation may be increased).
+The frequency may be reduced according to your doctor.

-The treatment should be gradually reduced, reducing the administration frequency.
+Treatment should be gradually reduced, reducing the frequency of administration.

 If a drop falls outside the eye, try again.

-If symptoms do not improve in 2 days, consult your doctor.
+If your symptoms do not improve within 2 days, consult your doctor.

-If you use more Colircusí Gentadexa than you should, you can remove it by washing your eyes with warm water.
-Do not apply more drops until you touch up.
+If you use more COLIRCUSÍ GENTADEXA than you should, you can eliminate it by washing your eyes with warm water.
+Do not apply more drops until it is time for your next dose.

 How to use in the ear